divega/dotnet-docker/samples/aspnetapp/aspnet-docker-dev-in-container.md

 ## Requirements

+To avoid conflicts between container usage and your local environment, you need to use a different set of `obj` and `bin` folders for your container environment.

+ Make this change with the following steps:

+ 1. Delete your existing obj and bin folders manually or use `dotnet clean`.
-It is recommended that you add a [Directory.Build.props](Directory.Build.props) file to your project to use different `obj` and `bin` folders for local and container use, to avoid conflicts between them.
-You should delete your existing obj and bin folders before making this change.
-You can also use `dotnet clean` for this purpose.
+ 2. Add a [Directory.Build.props](Directory.Build.props) file to your project to use a different set of `obj` and `bin` folders for your container environments.

 This approach relies on [volume mounting](https://docs.docker.com/engine/admin/volumes/volumes/) (that's the `-v` argument in the following commands) to mount source into the container (without using a Dockerfile).
 You may need to [Enable shared drives (Windows)](https://docs.docker.com/docker-for-windows/#shared-drives) or [file sharing (macOS)](https://docs.docker.com/docker-for-mac/#file-sharing) first.